Savoyer88/Open-source/Readme.md

 {done, preset to 4 options, next time I will use Free-tier instances}

 1.8 Using remote exec, sets a unique random password to the root user on the VM instance {this is not quite doneI have an idea how to do it but a lack of knowledge leaves this
-(I used rsadecrypt resource, however, it takes forever to decipher, should probably test more}
+(Initially I used common bash commands in inline but then I tried to automate this process using rsadecrypt resource, however, it takes forever to decipher, should probably test more on this - is it even doable with AWS?}

 1.9 Returns required module outputs
 {done}